 Therefore, on behalf of their members, to work with Committee members and Officers to achieve the wider objectives of NHW and to encourage the association to grow and strengthen so that it remains relevant and at the heart of our community.

-As the Neighbourhood Watch ward lead, the WC coordinates all NHW activities in the ward, working with the police, councillors, residents’ groups, Area and Street Coordinators.
+As the Neighbourhood Watch ward lead, the WC coordinates all NHW activities in the ward, liaising with the police, councillors, residents’ groups, Area and Street Coordinators.

 The position of WC provides structure and cohesion to the association.

-In helping Sutton Neighbourhood Watch achieve its objectives, simply put, the WC’s responsibilities are:
+In helping Sutton Neighbourhood Watch achieve its objectives, the WC’s responsibilities are:

 - to help reduce the incidence and opportunity for crime by encouraging residents to improve security, increase vigilance, and help create and foster a caring community.